 To answer these questions, let’s explore some reasons why you might prefer sleeping on the couch, its potential drawbacks, and some ways couch sleepers can get a better night’s sleep.

-Why Would You Rather Lie on the Couch than in Bed?
+Why You End up Sleeping on the Couch

-There are lots of reasons why you might fall asleep on the couch, ranging from physical comfort to psychological or environmental factors.
+There are many reasons why you might fall asleep on the couch, ranging from physical comfort to psychological or environmental factors.
 Here are some of the most common.

 Psychological Cues